Getting started with Podaris

 - Certain features, such as custom layer properties custom map overlays, and audio/video chat are not enabled.

-(Note that all of these settings can be changed at any time.)
+(Note: all of these settings can be changed after the project’s creation.)

 3. Create stations